E-r-1-c/networking-labs/README.md

 # Networking Labs

-Hands-on networking labs focused on how systems communicate, how traffic is controlled, and how networks are secured in real-world environments.
+A collection of hands-on networking labs covering Layer 2 switching, routing, IPv6, network services, security, and enterprise network design.

+Each lab focuses on understanding how networks operate, why technologies are used, and how to configure and troubleshoot them in realistic scenarios.

 ---

 ## Objective

-Build practical ability to:

-- Design segmented networks (VLANs, inter-VLAN routing)
+Develop practical experience with enterprise networking by:

+- Building and validating Layer 2 and Layer 3 networks
-- Configure and validate dynamic routing (OSPF)
+- Implementing dynamic routing and network services
-- Enforce access control using ACLs
+- Securing networks using industry-standard technologies
-- Implement NAT for internal-to-external communication
-- Apply network hardening techniques to defend against common attacks
+- Troubleshooting connectivity and configuration issues
+- Integrating multiple technologies into complete network designs

 ---

-## Labs (In Progress)
+## Repository Structure

+- [ ] Layer 2 Switching
-- [x] VLAN Segmentation & Inter-VLAN Routing
+- [ ] Routing
-- [x] Spanning Tree Protocol (STP)
+- [ ] OSPF
+- [ ] IPv6
-- [x] OSPF Multi-Router Network
+- [ ] Network Services
-- [x] Access Control Lists (ACLs)
-- [x] Network Address Translation (NAT)
+- [ ] Network Address Translation (NAT)
-- [ ] Network Hardening (Port Security, DHCP Snooping, ARP Inspection)
+- [ ] Network Security
-- [ ] GRE Tunnel Implementation
+- [ ] High Availability
-- [ ] Enterprise Network Build (Integrated Lab)
+- [ ] Enterprise Networks
+- [ ] Troubleshooting

 ---

-## Lab Approach
+## Lab Methodology

-Each lab focuses on:
+Each lab is designed to:

-- Building a working network scenario
+- Build a realistic network topology
-- Validating behavior and connectivity
-- Identifying misconfigurations or failures
+- Configure one or more networking technologies
+- Verify expected behavior
+- Troubleshoot common issues
-- Explaining why the system behaves the way it does
+- Explain how and why the network behaves as it does

-The goal is not just configuration, but:

-understanding system behavior, enforcing control, and explaining outcomes clearly
+The focus is not simply on configuration, but on understanding packet flow, protocol behavior, and network design.

 ---